alabou/bcp-006-01/docs/NMOS With H.264.md

   - "HighIntra-444"
   - "CAVLCIntra-444"

+    Informative note: The Flow's `profile` attribute is always required.
+It is the SDP transport file `profile-level-id` parameter that may be omited when matching the default value.

-- [ ] For H.265 the profiles are as follow and map to `profile-id`.
-The profile-space parameter of the SDP transprot file SHALL be omited or alwyas be 0.
+  The Flow resource MUST indicate the H.265 profile, which defines algorithmic features and limits that SHALL be supported by all decoders conforming to that profile.
+The Flow's `profile` attribute maps to the `profile-id` parameter of the SDP transport file which is OPTIONAL according to RFC 7798 and REQUIRED by this specification unless the `profile-id` parameter corresponds to the default value, in which case it MAY be omited.
+The `profile-space` parameter of the SDP transprot file SHALL be omited or alwyas be 0.
+  The permitted `profile` values are strings, defined as per ITU-T Rec.
+H.265 Annex A

   - Main (Default if not specified in the SDP transport file)
   - Main10
   - Main10Still